jerrydong1988/warpdrv/README.md

 - No royalties owed; no warranty provided

 For commercial licensing without AGPL obligations, join the [Discord](https://discord.gg/Q9kSKhY5) and PM the mods.

+## Credits
+1. Music used in video - 1000Handz.com